 Come Back Stronger

-While the pandemic cannot be declared over and its effects will ripple through our nations for months and perhaps years to come, the world is beginning to re-open after quarantine and social distancing.
+While the pandemic cannot be declared as over, and its effects will ripple through our nations for months and perhaps years to come, the world is beginning to re-open after quarantine and social distancing.

-Leadership Development and Discipleship has provided below a variety of resources such as videos, blogs, articles, and downloads–tools that will inspire and support our pastors as they lead their congregations in COMING BACK STRONGER.
+Leadership Development and Discipleship has provided a variety of resources such as videos, blogs, articles, and downloads.
+These tools will inspire and support our pastors as they lead their congregations in COMING BACK STRONGER.

-Around the world and here in North America government restrictions are lessening and churches are looking toward the possibility of reopening in the near future.
-However with reopening come challenges and opportunities.
-Leadership Development and Discipleship wants your church to COME BACK STRONGER—able to address these challenges and embrace the opportunities.
-View our Come Back Stronger introduction video.
+Around the world and in North America, government restrictions are lessening and churches are looking toward the possibility of re-opening in the near future.
+However, with re-opening comes challenges and opportunities.
+Leadership Development and Discipleship wants your church to COME BACK STRONGER—able to address these challenges and embrace opportunities.
+View our Come Back Strongerintroduction video.

 Watch our Daily Strategy Videos